Chart Color Schemes

 An assessment of population growth drivers in Wonthella reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 estimations, AreaSearch utilises growth rates by age cohort provided by the ABS in its Greater Capital Region projections released in 2023 based on 2022 data.
-Future population trends indicate an above median growth for the suburb, with an expected increase of 238 persons to reach a total population of 1,933 by 2041, reflecting a 19.6% increase over the 17-year period.
+AreaSearch is utilising ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data) to estimate future population trends.
+Based on aggregated SA2-level projections, the area is expected to expand by 247 persons to reach a total of 2,048 by 2041, reflecting an increase of 13.4% over the 17-year period.

 Frequently Asked Questions - Population